 It’s not just about being saved — it’s about taking others with us.
-Sharing the Good News of Jesus Christ is called evangelism or evangelization, and it is a responsibility of all Christians.
+Sharing the Good News of Jesus Christ is called evangelism or evangelization, and to share in this apostolic mission is a responsibility of all Christians.

 The Bible is not just for Churches and Synagogues.
 Portions of it are read as literature, even in secular university classrooms.
 Invariably, when you look at the syllabus of such courses, you find Job.